loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-classification.md

 #### Training Parameters

 * Number of restarts: number of attempts of the neural network training (using one and the same set) based on the random initial values of the neural network weights.
 Upon completion of all restarts, it is required to select the network that provides the least root-mean-square error of the training set.
 Integer >= 1 (by default = 10).
-* Decay parameter means the degree of the network weights dependence from each other.
+* Decay parameter: the degree of the network weights dependence from each other.
 The higher this dependence, the stronger impact exerts one input parameter on the other ones.
 The decay enables to decrease the effective number of the model degrees of freedom, thereby avoiding overfitting.
 The following options are available:
    * None (0).
    * Very weak (0.00001).
    * Weak (0.001).
 It is used by default.